Open-Cascade-SAS/OCCT/dox/dev_guides/building/wok/wok.md

   Note that <i>$CASROOT</i> is equal to *D:/occt* now.

-  Then you can work with this workbench using normal WOK functionality (*wprocess, umake*, etc.; see @ref occt_dev_guides__wok "WOK User's Guide" for details) or use it only for generation of derived sources and project files, and build OCCT with Visual Studio on Windows or *make* command on Linux, as described below.
+  Then you can work with this workbench using normal WOK functionality (*wprocess, umake*, etc.) or use it only for generation of derived sources and project files, and build OCCT with Visual Studio on Windows or *make* command on Linux, as described below.

 @section wok3 Generation of building projects